Cunt Toward Enemy

 “I know.
 A real boner killer.”

-A hostage clears their throat somewhere above.
+Hostages whisper like jealous statues.
 Lazur leans over the bomb, eyes shut.
-Machined smells.
+It smells like chemicals.
 Workshop taint.
 A whiff of almond.

 Rubicon rests his hand on the arm of the wheelchair.
 His thumb is missing too.
-“What’s the play, Lazur?”
+“What’s the play, Laz?”

 Lazur runs his finger around the bomb’s hole.
 Maybe he can jerk off instead.
 Push his cum inside—

 Hostages sit in front of a Build-a-Bear.
-One of them is still standing, his pants dark down the front.
-He stares at Lazur, or maybe he’s been dissociating all this time.
+One of them has a dark stain down the front of his pants.
+He stares at Lazur, or maybe he’s just dissociating.

 “Remember.
 The first part of fucking a bomb is acceptance.”